Posterior linearisation smoothing with robust iterations: Background

 \begin{prop} The \ieks inference of the state-space model in \cref{eq:def:state_space_model} is a \gn method for minimising the function $\gnIeksObj$ in \cref{eq:gn_ieks:cost_fn}. \end{prop}

-At each iteration the \gn algorithm linearises $\gnObj(\xSeq)$ in \cref{eq:gn_ieks:cost_fn} with a first-order Taylor expansion around the current estimate $\xHatItSeq{i}$ and computes the next estimate $\xHatItSeq{i+1}$ as the closed form solution of the linearised objective.
-The \ieks performs iterative smoothing of the state-space model in \cref{eq:def:state_space_model} by linearising it, also using first-order Taylor expansion around $\xHatItSeq{i}$ and analytically computing the next estimate $\xHatItSeq{i+1}$ with \rts smoothing.

-The proof of \cref{thm:gn_ieks} can be separated into three parts: First, constructing $\gnR(\xSeq)$ for the cost function in \cref{eq:gn_ieks:cost_fn} and linearising it around $\xHatItSeq{i}$ to obtain $\gnObjLin(\xSeq)$.
-Second, linearising the state-space model, which for the \ieks is done with a first-order Taylor expansion around the estimated means $\xHatItSeq{i}$ from the previous iteration.
-Third, noting that $\gnObjLin(\xSeq)$ is the negative log-posterior of the linearised state-space model in \cref{eq:def:lin:state_space_model} (up to a constant).
-Then, since the \gn algorithm minimises $\gnObjLin$ in closed form, whereas the \ieks minimises the negative log-posterior, it follows that $\xHatItSeq{i}$ must be identical for both algorithms, making them equivalent.
-This structure is outlined in \cref{fig:props_overview} and we will reuse it when proving a similar connection between \gn and the \ipls.
+The idea of the proof is to linearise the cost function in \cref{eq:gn_ieks:cost_fn} and compare it to the corresponding linearised IEKS state-space model.
+Observing that GN and the IEKS exactly solve the same approximate problem, we conclude that they are equivalent.
+This proof structure is outlined in \cref{fig:props_overview} and we will reuse it when proving a similar connection between \gn and the \ipls.